 Lemon cake is high up in my top 5 things I love to have as a teatime treat.
 So easy to put together, this lemon cake recipe calls for simple ingredients you most probably have sitting in your pantry.
-Plus, it's delicious.
-This lemon pound cake is heavenly: it's moist, airy, super tasty and the perfect balance of acid and sweet.
-And to make it even more perfect you can cover it with lemon glaze.
+Plus, it is delicious.
+This is the best lemon cake recipe ever: it is moist, super tasty and the perfect balance of acid and sweet.
+And to make it even more perfect you can cover it with lemon cake icing (glaze).

 First off you should cream the eggs and sugar: it takes about 10 minutes.
 You should mix until the eggs and sugar have grown in volume, changed its color to a pale yellow and change its texture.